vindarel/abelujo/README.md

 To install the dependencies, create and populate the database, run:

-    sudo make install-nodejs  # you can skip this step if you know how to install nodejs and npm make install
+    make install
     # and if bower asks for the version of Angular, choose version #1.3.20.